 ← Programs / Journalism

-Third- and fourth-year study includes a range of professional workshops in audio and video journalism, newspaper and online journalism, and social media and the latest digital journalism skills.
+Third- and fourth-year study includes a range of professional workshops in audio and video journalism, newspaper and online journalism, and the latest digital journalism skills.
 Specialized reporting courses offer you a selection of subject areas, such as business, science, health, politics and international affairs.
 You’ll be involved in classes producing student-led professional publications: a community newspaper and website, digital projects or radio or television current affairs programs.
 A rotating menu of journalism electives is offered each year, from conflict reporting to sports journalism.

 Our professional apprenticeships during the academic year allow you to put your skills to practical use in news organizations, public relations and communications firms or non-governmental organizations across Canada.

 What students are saying about Journalism